gregkoutsimp/btc/README.md

 #### Development Workflow

 In case changes needed to be made in the code, download the repository.
-Apply changes and then build the new image
+Apply changes and then build the new image.
+The new image must to have the same tag as the previews one.
+Afterwards, we need to apply the new image name to the `YAML` file.
+Otherwise, you can change the *image* command with *build*, in the app section and assign as value the path where the app code is stored.
+The new image can be created by running the `docker-compose build` command.